php-toolkit/pflag/README.md

     'name'      => '',
     'desc'      => '',
     'type'      => FlagType::STRING,
-    'showType'  => '', // use for show help
+    'helpType'  => '', // use for render help
     // 'index'    => 0, // only for argument
     'required'  => false,
     'default'   => null,